-Again I am going to have to resort to the New American Standard:
+Again I need to resort to the New American Standard:

-I believe the following verse give us a better picture of what Christ is speaking of:
+I believe the following verse gives us a better picture of what Christ is speaking of:

 Thomas said to him, “Lord, we don’t know where you are going, so how can we know the way?”
 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14:5,6)

-It is my personal opinion that in the day in which we live, the Father will become much more real to those who fervently are following Christ.
+I believe that in the day in which we live, the Father will become much more real to those who are fervently following Christ.